Shaqo99/Buggy-Cars/README.md

-# buggycars
-Buggy Cars Rating project
+# Buggy Cars Rating project

 This project was done to automate the functionalities of the system under test using Selenium Java